Sunday, January 26, 2025

 On Friday, the Church announced new mission presidents for 2025.
 Eileen noticed two were from our stake back home (Centerville Utah North).
 Mark & Shae Oligschlaeger, from the Greenfield Ward will be serving in the California San Bernardino Mission.
 They live across the street from where our daughter Jessica lived before they moved to Oregon.
 Brent & Lisa Robinson, from the Reading Ward will be serving in the Philippines Antipolo Mission.
 It is interesting that they will be serving in the mission in which we served with President Alder from our stake.

-It took Russell a couple of hours to dig our car out of the snow on Monday to go into the office.
+It took Russell a couple of hours to dig our car out of the snow on Monday.
 Our car was totally encased in ice.
-We didn't have a snow shovel so he used a frying pan to clear the snow off of the ground that was blocking our car in.
+We didn't have a snow shovel so he used a frying pan to clear the snow off of the ground that the snow plow piled up blocking our car in.

 I (Eileen) sat in the car while Russell cleaned the ice off the car.